 The Activation Methods section of the platform has two different activation methods – Login Activation and Email Activation – that control release of the validator share stored on the blockchain, which is the final share required to unlock the decentralized inheritance plan.
 It is recommended to use as many activation methods as possible, so that you are notified the instant beneficiaries are attempting to unlock inheritance.

-Login Activation requires the user to login to Inheriti, within the amount of time specified during plan establishment, when the Dead Man Switch is triggered by beneficiaries initiating the merging process with Merge Authority – if the user/OE does not login within the specified amount of time, then the validator share is released from the blockchain and beneficiaries obtain the inheritable data.
+Login Activation requires the user to log in to Inheriti, within the amount of time specified during plan establishment.
+When the Dead Man Switch is triggered by beneficiaries initiating the merging process with the Merge Authority, if the user/OE does not log in within the specified amount of time, then the validator share is released from the blockchain and the beneficiaries obtain the inheritable data.

 Email Activation is similar to the Login Activation, but an email will be sent to the email address registered with the Owner of Estate’s SafeID, which unlocks the validator share if unanswered within the specified amount of time.